Semiclassical bounds for spectra of biharmonic operators: Comparison of eigenvalues and eigenvalue asymptotics

-Moreover, if $\Omega$ is a convex domain, then all eigenfunctions of the Neumann Laplacian belong to $H^2(\Omega)$ by standard elliptic regularity, and their normal derivatives vanish at the boundary (in $L^2(\partial\Omega)$).
-Hence, taking the space generated by the first $j$ eigenfunctions of the Neumann Laplacian as $j$-dimensional subspace of $H^2(\Omega)$ of test functions into the min-max formula for $M_j(a)$, we obtain \eqref{fullchain2}. \end{proof}
+Since we assumed $\Omega$ smooth, then all eigenfunctions of the Neumann Laplacian belong to $C^{\infty}(\Omega)\cap H^2(\Omega)$ and satisfy $\frac{\partial u }{\partial\nu}=0$ on $\partial\Omega$.
+Hence, taking the space generated by the first $j$ eigenfunctions of the Neumann Laplacian as $j$-dimensional subspace of $H^2(\Omega)$ of test functions into the min-max formula for $M_j(a)$, we obtain \eqref{fullchain2}, which is then proved in the case of a smooth convex domain.
+Since any convex domain can be approximated uniformly by smooth convex domains, we have pointwise convergence of eigenvalues (see e.g., \cite{arrieta_lamberti_CR}).
+Therefore, we deduce the validity of \eqref{fullchain2} for any convex set. \end{proof}